Create a Yates account today!

 Enter the email address associated with your account, and we'll email you a new password.

 Summer can bring heat, hot dry winds and high humidity, which all affect the health and appearance of roses.
-And if your roses have developed leggy or sparse growth and spindly stems it’s a sign that your roses need a summer prune.
+And if your roses have developed leggy or sparse growth and spindly stems it’s a sign that they need a summer prune.

-Rose pruning is not tricky, just trim off around 30% of the overall growth and also remove any dead or thin stems.
-You can use hedge shears or a good sharp pair of secateurs.
+Rose pruning isn't tricky, just trim off around 30% of the overall growth, also removing any dead or thin stems.
+A good sharp pair of secateurs is best, but you can use hedge clippers.
 Don’t forget to protect your hands, arms (and face!) from rose thorns with sturdy gloves, long sleeves and glasses.

-After pruning, collect up all the fallen leaves and stems (this helps to reduce the incidence of disease) and apply some Yates Thrive Roses Flowers Liquid Plant Food and water in well.
+After pruning, collect up all the fallen leaves and stems (this helps to reduce the risk of disease), apply some Yates Thrive Roses Flowers Liquid Plant Food and water in well.
 It’s a complete and balanced liquid fertiliser that has been boosted with extra flower promoting potassium.

-Next, spread a layer of mulch like lucerne or pea straw around the root zone, which will help keep the soil moist and protect the top soil from the baking sun.
+Next, spread a layer of mulch, like lucerne or pea straw, around the root zone.
+This helps keep the soil moist by protecting the upper layer of soil from the baking sun.
 Reapply Yates Thrive each week to encourage healthy new foliage growth and lots of flowers.

-New foliage and flower buds can attract damaging insect pests like aphids.
-Regular sprays of Yates Rose Gun will help control common insect pests like aphids, as well as caterpillars and diseases like black spot, rust and powdery mildew.
+New foliage and flower buds can attract awful insect pests like aphids.
+Regular sprays of Yates Rose Gun will help control aphids and caterpillars, as well as diseases like black spot, rust and powdery mildew.

-If you’d like to add a beautiful rose to your garden over summer, potted roses are still available for planting.
+If you’d like to add a beautiful rose to your garden over summer, potted roses will still be available for planting.
 If you’re planting into a container, use a pot with good drainage holes and fill with a quality potting mix like Yates Premium Potting Mix.

 Share